afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 - other for timer (with same name) that will trigger the service repeatedly, every 10 seconds :  `/etc/systemd/system/openvpn-failover.timer`

+*Both systemd files are available in the folder configs/systemd/ directory.*

-- Reload the systemd
+2) Reload the systemd
 ```console
 # systemctl daemon-reload
 ```

-- Start your timer by systemctl start test.timer, or enable it by default
+3) start your timer by systemctl start test.timer, or enable it by default
 ```console
 # systemctl start openvpn-failover.timer
 # systemctl enable --now openvpn-failover.timer